Autonegotiation

 Autonegotiation is a signaling mechanism and procedure used by Ethernet over twisted pair by which two connected devices choose common transmission parameters, such as speed, duplex mode, and flow control.
-In this process, the connected devices first share their capabilities regarding these parameters and then choose the highest performance transmission mode they both support.
+In this process, the connected devices first share their capabilities regarding these parameters and then choose the highest-performance transmission mode they both support.

-Autonegotiation is defined in clause 28 of IEEE 802.3. and was originally an optional component in the Fast Ethernet standard.
+Autonegotiation for twisted pair is defined in clause 28 of IEEE 802.3. and was originally an optional component in the Fast Ethernet standard.
 It is backwards compatible with the normal link pulses (NLP) used by 10BASE-T. The protocol was significantly extended in the Gigabit Ethernet standard, and is mandatory for 1000BASE-T gigabit Ethernet over twisted pair.

 In the OSI model, autonegotiation resides in the physical layer.

 Standardization and interoperability

 In 1995, the Fast Ethernet standard was released.
 Because this introduced a new speed option for the same wires, it included a means for connected network adapters to negotiate the best possible shared mode of operation.
 The autonegotiation protocol included in IEEE 802.3 clause 28 was developed from a patented technology by National Semiconductor known as NWay.
 The company gave a letter of assurance for anyone to use their system for a one time license fee.
 Another company has since bought the rights to that patent.

 The first version of the autonegotiation specification, in the 1995 IEEE 802.3u Fast Ethernet standard, was implemented differently by different manufacturers leading to interoperability issues.
 These problems led many network administrators to manually set the speed and duplex mode of each network interface.
-However, the use of manually set configuration may also lead to duplex mismatches.
-Duplex mismatch is difficult to diagnose because the network is nominally working; Simple programs used for network tests such as ping report a valid connection.
-However, network performance is significantly impacted.
+However, the use of manual configurations may lead to duplex mismatches.
+These can be difficult to diagnose because the network is nominally working.
+Simple network testing utilities such as ping may report a valid connection.
+However, network performance will be significantly impacted by transmission aborts and subsequent Ethernet frame drops that result from a duplex mismatch.
+When a duplex mismatch is occurring, the side of the connection that is using half-duplex will report late collisions, while the side using full-duplex will report FCS errors.

 The autonegotiation specification was improved in the 1998 release of IEEE 802.3.
 This was followed by the release of the IEEE 802.3ab Gigabit Ethernet standard in 1999 which specified mandatory autonegotiation for 1000BASE-T. Autonegotiation is also mandatory for 1000BASE-TX and 10GBASE-T implementations.
 Currently, most network equipment manufacturers recommend using autonegotiation on all access ports and enable it as a factory default setting.